bloma/Cinemava/README.md

 # Cinemava
 The goal of this task is to create a site to allow users to track the TV shows they have watched.
+By Aphiwe Blom.